-Total Accumulated Employer Contributions.
-Generally means the sum of Employer credited contributions made on behalf of a Participant throughout his/her career as required by the Collective Bargaining Agreement or participation Agreement.
+Total Accumulated Employer Contributions: Generally, means the sum of Employer credited contributions made on behalf of a Participant throughout his/her career as required by the Collective Bargaining Agreement or Participation Agreement.

-Trust Agreement.
-The Agreement and Declaration of Trust establishing the Metal Trades Branch Local 638 Pension Fund.
+Trust Agreement: The Agreement and Declaration of Trust establishing the Metal Trades Branch Local 638 Pension Fund, as is amended by the Trustees.

-Vested Benefit.
-Pension benefit which you have an irrevocable right to receive.
+Vested Benefit: Pension benefit which you have an irrevocable right to receive.

-Vesting Service.
-Vesting Service is used to determine whether you are entitled to a benefit if your employment ends before retirement, as well as whether a period of absence or reduced employment results in a Break in Service.
-You may refer to page 8 which answers the question, "When do I become Vested?" for further details.
+Vesting Service: Vesting Service is used to determine whether you are entitled to a benefit if your employment ends before retirement, as well as whether a period of absence or reduced employment results in a Break in Service.
+You may refer to page 9 which answers the question, "When do I become Vested?" for further details.